 Tip: Enter at Central Park South, 59th Street and 6th Avenue.
 From here, Wollman Rink access is a two-minute walk.

 Internationally renowned, the Union Square Holiday Market is an excellent place to do your holiday shopping.
 A vast selection of craftsmen and artists create a unique assortment of gifts sure to catch your eye.
 Moreover, the items are high quality and affordable.
 The market opens November 16 and closes December 24, 2017.

 Tip: Bring cash for vendor purchases.
 Not all are credit card friendly.

 Bonus: Giant Christmas Ornaments

-  Across the city, you can find Giant Christmas Ornaments decorating city blocks.
-Standouts include giant red ornament balls on 6th avenue near Radio City Music Hall, as well as large vintage-style Christmas light bulbs in front of the McGraw-Hill building at 1221 6th Avenue.
+Across the city, you can also find Giant Christmas Ornaments decorating city blocks.
+Standouts include giant red ornament balls on 6th Avenue near Radio City Music Hall, as well as large vintage-style Christmas light bulbs in front of the McGraw-Hill building at 1221 6th Avenue.

 Ashley is Reserve Direct’s travel expert, visiting New York City to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.